-An abstract syntax tree, or AST, is a data structure which represents the parsed version of the text.
-Your grammar describes the structure of the AST: its root element is the TOP node, which contain children of the allowed types and so on.

-In the case of the JSON parser, the payload is the data structure that the JSON string represents.
-For each matching rule, the grammar engine calls an action method to populate the ast slot of the match object.
-This process transforms the match tree into a different tree-in this case, the actual JSON tree.
+In the case of the JSON parser, the payload can be the data structure that the JSON string represents.

+For each matching rule an action method is called, which populates the ast slot of the match object, thus transforming the match tree to a more high-level tree - here the actual JSON tree.

+Chapter 10 | GRAMMARS